wordofwarning/wordofwarning.org/current/2019-autumnwinter/athey/index.md

 *Presented by* Word of Warning *in association with* NIAMOS *+* STUN

 #### In Brief
-Athey turns to the Acéphale, the figure of the headless man, a powerful symbol of radical transformation.
+Ron Athey turns to the Acéphale — the figure of the headless man; a powerful symbol of radical transformation — in a radically transformative ritual for resistance.

 #### Venue + Booking Details
 Date: Wednesday 23 October 2019, 8pm (doors open 7.30pm)